An explicit spectral decomposition of the ADRT

 Since $U^n_{(m)}$ and $V^n_{(m)}$ are made up of block matrices $U^n_m$ and $V^n_m$, and these matrices are made up of columns from DST matrices, the complexity of multiplying by these matrices (or their transposes) is $\cO(N^2 \log N)$.

-\section{Spectral decomposition of the cross-quadrant level ($m=1$)}
+\section{Spectral decomposition of the cross-quadrant level}

-Here we derive a spectral decomposition of the first factor $S^n_{(1)}$ \cref{eq:Sn1} of ADRT (\Cref{def:Snm}).
-The technique required for the first level factor $S^n_{(1)}$ is different from the later levels; we discuss the difference and explain the difficulty.
+Here we derive a spectral decomposition of the first factor $S^n_{(1)}$ \eqref{eq:Sn1} of the ADRT (Def.~\ref{def:Snm}).
+The technique required for the first level factor $S^n_{(1)}$ is different from that of the subsequent levels; we discuss the difference and explain the difficulty.
 Regardless, we derive an alternative spectral decomposition by employing a block-sinusoidal decomposition of the original image.